knadh/otpgateway/README.md

 - OTPs are also just strings, for instance, 6 digit codes sent as SMSes or a penny value dropped to a bank account.

 The gateway sends the OTP value to the user's address using a provider (an upstream that takes the OTP + message and sends it to the user) and the user then has to read the OTP and enter it on the gateway's web view to complete the verification.

-### Built-in providers
-- smtp
-- AWS Pinpoint SMS
-- Kaleyra SMS, WhatsApp

-## Webhook providers
-Any external provider can be integrated by defining one or more [webhook providers in the config](https://github.com/knadh/otpgateway/blob/745ce8fb9d3491a8774d5290006691fded560fa4/config.sample.toml#L141).
-A JSON payload is posted to the webhook endpoint whenever an OTP is generated.

 # Usage